Typhoon injures over 80 in Taiwan, traps dozens

 Power was knocked out to about half a million homes at one point.
 As of Sunday morning, the government said about 360,000 households had their electricity restored.

-The storm made landfall in China's Fujian province at around 10 a.m.
-(0200 GMT), China's official Xinhua news agency said, but it weakened as it moved towards the northwest at 15 to 20 km per hour.

-Chinese authorities had evacuated about 27,000 people away from fish farms in Fujian to brace for the storm's impact, Xinhua said.
+In China's Fujian province, more than 3,100 people were evacuated to the shore from fish farms to brace for the typhoon's impact, China's official state media Xinhua reported.

-Another tropical storm, Haitang, was forecast to hit Taiwan on Sunday night and Fujian by Monday morning, the China Meteorological Administration said.
+The storm is expected to hit mainland China early on Sunday, and torrential rain is expected through to Wednesday.